JauJau088/clinic-sql/README.md

 # Clinic SQL Database

-> Clinic SQL Database is a relational database pair-programming exercise to create the data structure for a vet clinic from the following Entity Relationship Diagram:
+> Clinic SQL Database is a relational database pair-programming exercise to create the data structure for a clinic from the following Entity Relationship Diagram:

 ![](./clinic_diagram.png)